bernard-lonergan-1904-1984

 Regarding things as they develop over time, there are two basic kinds of development, again based on the distinction between direct and inverse insights.

-A genetic intelligibility is grasped by a direct insight into some single driving factor that keeps the development moving through developmental phases, such as found in developmental models of stars, plants, human intelligence, and human morality.
+A genetic intelligibility is grasped by a direct insight into some single driving factor that keeps the development moving through developmental phases, such as found in developmental models of stars, piante, human intelligence, and human morality.
 A dialectical intelligibility is grasped by an inverse insight that there is no single driving factor that keeps the development moving.
 Invece, there are at least two driving factors that modify each other while simultaneously modifying the developing entity.

 These anticipations are key to understanding moral developments.
 Inquiry into a general pattern of moral development will anticipate a straight-line, genetic unfolding of a series of stages.
 Inquiry into a specific, actual moral development will anticipate a dialectical unfolding wherein the drivers of development modify each other at every stage, whether improving or worsening.